giantwpsolutions/giantwp-discount-rules/readme.txt

 == Description ==

-[WooCommerce Discount Rules, BOGO & Dynamic Pricing – by GiantWP](https://www.giantwpsolutions.com/#giantwp_pricing) **is a world-class, user-friendly dynamic pricing and discount plugin that helps you create almost any kind of discount that exists in the world, such as bulk discounts, quantity discounts, dynamic pricing, complex condition-based discounts, tiered discounts, and what’s not?**
+[GiantWP Discount Rules – Dynamic Pricing & BOGO Deals for WooCommerce](https://www.giantwpsolutions.com/#giantwp_pricing) **is a world-class, user-friendly dynamic pricing and discount plugin that helps you create almost any kind of discount that exists in the world, such as bulk discounts, quantity discounts, dynamic pricing, complex condition-based discounts, tiered discounts, and what’s not?**

 This plugin has a modern minimal UI, no loading, and offers tons of types of discounts to the store owner to boost their store.